AnnaLatt/AIprojectDyslexiaDetection/README.md

         print("No dyslexia flagged.
 Incorrect words:")
         for word, correction in errors:
             print(f"'{word}' should be '{correction}'")

 # Example usage
+text = "She is playing wiht her friens at the place and they are supportive to every student and almoust all the teahers." errors = identify_errors(text) flag_dyslexia(errors, threshold=3)

+# Example usage
 text = "She is playing wiht her friens at the place and they are supportive to every student and almoust all the teahers."